ashrafkahoush-ux/ahk-dashboard/docs/Investor_Relations.md

 ```
 Hi [Investor Name],

-I'm Ashraf Khan, founder of AHK Strategies, and I'm reaching out to
+I'm Ashraf Kahoush, founder of AHK Strategies, and I'm reaching out to
 share an exciting opportunity in the strategic mobility space.

 We're building [brief 1-sentence description], targeting a [$X billion]